Is Dallas safe for solo female travelers?

 Get the Travel Ladies App

-How safe is Dallas?
+How safe is Dallas for solo female travelers?

 Family travel